innovationOUtside/vce-generic-guide/x-tm351-extras.md

 :name: jl_openrefine_launcher
 :width: 5.772370953630796in

-OpenRefine Launcher button within JupyterLab.
+OpenRefine Launcher button within JupyterLab

+Screenshot of the JupyterLab launcher showing three launch buttons (*Python 3 (ipykernel)*, *nbsearch* and *OpenRefine*).
+The OpenRefine button, which uses a blue diamond as its logo, is highlighted.

 ```

 OpenRefine provides a browser based user interface that allows you to upload and clean tabular data files.

-The OpenRefine application runs in its own browser tab or browser window and should be opened from the JuypterLab *Launcher*.
+The OpenRefine application runs in its own browser tab or browser window and should be opened from the JupyterLab *Launcher*.

 ## Working with PostgreSQL